dkushner/prototuf/README.md

 #### Binder
 Binding is carried out by the `Binder` class instance.
-The binding step validates the correctness of an AST.
-It is provided a `Project`.
-It then parses and scans each file in the provided project, building an associated symbol table noting the location and attributes of each defined symbol.
+The binding step validates the correctness of an AST by building a corresponding symbol tree and resolving type/member references.
+It is provided a `Project` instance which it uses to retrieve source files and resolve external references during binding.
 A final pass validates the correctness of all type references included in the project.